koenbeuk/EntityFrameworkCore.Triggered/README.md

 ## Getting started
 1. Install the package from [NuGet](https://www.nuget.org/packages/EntityFrameworkCore.Triggered)
-2. Implement Triggers by implementing `IBeforeSaveTrigger<TEntity>` and `IAfterSaveTrigger<TEntity>`
+2. Write triggers by implementing `IBeforeSaveTrigger<TEntity>` and `IAfterSaveTrigger<TEntity>`
 3. Register your triggers with your DbContext
 4. View our [samples](https://github.com/koenbeuk/EntityFrameworkCore.Triggered/tree/master/samples) and [more samples](https://github.com/koenbeuk/EntityFrameworkCore.Triggered.Samples) and [a sample application](https://github.com/koenbeuk/EntityFrameworkCore.BookStoreSampleApp)
-5. Check out our [wiki](https://github.com/koenbeuk/EntityFrameworkCore.Triggered/wiki) for tips and tricks on getting started and being succesfull.
+5. Check out our [wiki](https://github.com/koenbeuk/EntityFrameworkCore.Triggered/wiki) for tips and tricks on getting started and being successful.

-> Since EntityFrameworkCore.Triggered 2.0, triggers will be invoked automatically, however this requires EFCore 5.0.
-If you're stuck with EFCore 3.1 then you can use [EntityFrameworkCore.Triggered V1](https://www.nuget.org/packages/EntityFrameworkCore.Triggered/1.1.0).
-This requires you to inherit from `TriggeredDbContext` or manual management of trigger sessions.
+> Since EntityFrameworkCore.Triggered 2.0, triggers will be invoked automatically, however this requires EF Core 5.0.
+If you're stuck with EF Core 3.1 then you can use [EntityFrameworkCore.Triggered V1](https://www.nuget.org/packages/EntityFrameworkCore.Triggered/1.1.0).
+This requires you to inherit from `TriggeredDbContext` or handle manual management of trigger sessions.

 ### Example
 ```csharp